 French Lick is one of Indiana’s more polished resort-style destinations.
 It offers historic hotels, golf, spas, casino entertainment, scenic rail experiences, and a classic getaway feel.

-This is one of the better Indiana options for couples, adult getaways, and travelers who want a resort-style stay without leaving the Midwest.
+This is one of the better Indiana options for couples, adult getaways, golf trips, and travelers who want a resort-style stay without leaving the Midwest.

 Indiana Destination Comparison